andvarienterprises/coservant.systems/content/how.md

  - Human
    - Team charter remit workshopping.
 Team reboot planning with existing leadership.
    - Building and developing good inter-team relationships across timezones.
+   - Key guidance around ownership, sponsoring of key folks and building on existing capabilities.
    - Specific coaching/mentoring for key team members and leadership.
 See also [my coaching practice](https://www.strategichopes.co).

 The overarching goal is to enable cultural and values-based changes that will far outlast my involvement.
 The model of engagement (embed with the team, assess via review, etc.) is up to you.